 - Peel and chop the red onions in half.
 Then finely slice them into thin half moon crescents.

 - Mix all the batter ingredients together in a large mixing bowl.
-Then, whilst whisking the bowl contents, pour over 170 ml of water.
+Then, whilst whisking the bowl contents, pour over 175 ml of water.
 Mix until the batter is smooth.
 It should be thick and gloopy.
+If the batter is too thick, add 10 ml of water at a time until you get the desired consistency.
+(See the video for an example of how the batter should look)

 - Tip the chopped red onion into the mixing bowl.
 Mix well until the red onions are well incorporated into the batter.